CodingWithAnxiety/Extensible-Date-Format-Processmaker-LIB/README.md

 ---

-This is a basic API for formatting dates with various options.
+This is a basic LIB for formatting dates with various options.
 It is highly extensible, performance-tested, well-documented, and easy-to-understand.

 ---